pmlmodelling/ersem/README.md

 * When building GOTM or FABM's 0d driver, cmake will try to auto-detect NetCDF using `nf-config`.
 If nf-config is not present on your system, you'll need to provide cmake with the path(s) to the NetCDF include directories (`-DNetCDF_INCLUDE_DIRS=<PATH>`) and the path(s) to the NetCDF libraries (`-DNetCDF_LIBRARIES=<PATH>`).
 If you need to provide multiple paths to these variables, the individual paths should be separated by semi-colons.
 A common reason to use this: On some systems, nf-config does not detect where netcdf.mod is installed, which means you have to tell cmake by adding `-DNetCDF_INCLUDE_DIRS=<PATH_TO_netcdf.mod>`.
 For instance, when using gfortran on Fedora, `<PATH_TO_netcdf.mod>` can be `/usr/lib64/gfortran/modules`.
 In that case you usually do not need to provide `-DNetCDF_LIBRARIES=<PATH>`.
 Also, on some systems (like in the current LTS release of Ubuntu), nf-config is not included in the netcdf packages.
 In these case, specify `-DNetCDF_CONFIG_EXECUTABLE=<PATH_TO_nc-config>` when calling cmake, or create a link to nc-config somewhere in your default path, to get auto-detection working.
 * By default, cmake will select the "release" build type, which creates an executable without debugging information.
 If you want to compile in debug mode, specify `-DCMAKE_BUILD_TYPE=debug` in the call to cmake.
 When using gfortran, you may also want to add `-DCMAKE_Fortran_FLAGS_DEBUG=-fcheck=bounds` to catch out-of-bounds array access.
 * To see the settings you specified when you ran cmake, and to selectively make changes to these setttings, you can run `ccmake .` in your build directory.
-* To speed up compilation, you can perform a parallel build by providing the -j N switch to make (not cmake!), with N being the number of cores you want to use.
+* To speed up compilation, you can perform a parallel build by providing the `-j N` switch to `make` (not `cmake`!), with `N` being the number of cores you want to use.

 Specific platforms:

 * [ARCHER](http://www.archer.ac.uk): make sure to first load the cmake and cray-netcdf modules (`module load cmake cray-netcdf`).
 These enable cmake and autodetection of NetCDF paths, respectively.
 Provide `-DCMAKE_Fortran_COMPILER=ftn` to cmake to make sure cmake uses Cray's compiler wrapper script for Fortran compilation.
-Compilation should succeed with the GNU (`module load PrgEnv-gnu`) and the Intel programming environments (`module load PrgEnv-intel`).
+Compilation should succeed with all three programming environments (intel, gnu, cray).
 * Ubuntu LTS: nf-config is not included in the netcdf packages, but nc-config is.
 Specify `-DNetCDF_CONFIG_EXECUTABLE=<PATH_TO_nc-config>` when calling cmake, or create a link from nf-config to nc-config somewhere in your default path to get auto-detection of NetCDF paths working.
 * Fedora: nf-config does not detect where netcdf.mod is installed (typically in /usr/lib64/gfortran/modules).
 This means you have to tell cmake by adding `-DNetCDF_INCLUDE_DIRS=/usr/lib64/gfortran/modules`.